docelic/article_date/README.md

 in the file *PARSING.md*.

-As each parser finishes scanning through the page, it sends the final results and statistics through the results Channel and then waits for another page to parse.
+As each parser finishes scanning through the page, it sends the final results and statistics to the results Channel and then waits for another page to parse.

 ### In more general terms